 Laser-Guided Amnesia: Laurence in Blood of Tyrants, due to an injury sustained in a storm.
 At first he doesn't remember who he is, but he quickly remembers everything up to the point of harnessing Temeraire; as such, he thinks he's still Captain of the Reliant.
 He eventually begins to recover after locating Tharkay in China; whereupon he remembers his aid during Victory of Eagles.

 Last Name Basis: All over the place, a given considering the setting.
-Absolutely everyone referse to Laurance by his last name, including his lover and Temeraire.
+Absolutely everyone refers to Laurance by his last name, including his lover and Temeraire, and himself in his internal narration.
 The only exceptions are his family and people who have known him since childhood.
 And Granby.

-Little Miss Badass: When attacked by bunyips in Australia, Emily Roland (thirteen at the time, mind), shoots one twice, calmly reloading, while the grown men with her run in fear.
+Little Miss Badass: Emily Roland kills her first man (at age ten or eleven) during the Last Stand in Peking.
+When attacked by bunyips (burrowing dragons) in Australia a couple years later, she shoots one twice, calmly reloading, while the grown men with her run in fear.

 Maligned Mixed Marriage: Tharkay's parents, a white man and an Asian woman, which results in Tharkay being ostracised from society.

 Mama Bear: Averted.
 Certainly those cadets' mothers who are also aviators care for them, and will protect them from unfairness, but they tend to be a bit more practical, seeing as how their children are going to go in hard service, and think it's best if said children take knocks so long as said knocks are earned.